jasonlll88/Terraform/07-Remote-Storage-Terraform-Cloud/README.md

 ### Terraform Cloud

-configure the token in %APPDATA% for windows and ~/ for linux
+configure the token in %APPDATA% for windows and ~/ for linux [more information](https://www.terraform.io/docs/commands/cli-config.html)

-add config for remote in the .tf file
+add config for remote in the main .tf file

+terraform {
+  backend "remote" {
+    organization = "jlrm-org"

+    workspaces {
+      name = "Dev-2"
+    }
+  }
+}